-If your tired of renting equipment every weekend and decided to get your own, you probably know a quality paintball gun can be an expensive investment.
-That’s where I am going to help you out.
+If your tired of renting equipment every weekend and you’ve decided to get your own, you probably know a quality paintball gun can be an expensive investment.
+Of course, paintball markers can range from entry-level to pro-quality.

 - Empire Paintball Axe Marker

-- 3Skull Cronus Paintball Marker Gun
+- Empire Paintball Sniper Pump Marker

 Paintball Gun Reviews

 You might think it’s surprising, then, that you can find this gun for relatively cheap, but that seems to be the whole idea.
-The Rail is described by Dye as a “tournament quality marker at entry level price.”
+The MAddog Empire is described as a “tournament quality marker at an entry-level price.”

 Indeed, it outperforms most guns in its price range.

 - Cool design